wardanabeta-code/menantikan/.qoder/quests/live-preview-adjustment.md

 ### 2. Section Rendering Consistency

-Both previews will use the same section components with the same props interface:
+All three previews will use the same section components with the same props interface:

 #### Standardized Section Component Interface